Jahmilli/graph-display/README.md

-# Super FunTime
+# Graph Display

 ## Description
-This project is an attempt to use some of the algorithms I learned earlier this year to practice utilising React to display the algorithm in action.
+This project is an attempt to use some of the algorithms I learned earlier this year to practice utilising React to display the algorithms in action.

-Checkout https://jahmilli.github.io/super-funtime/ for a demo of the application
+Checkout https://jahmilli.github.io/graph-display/ for a demo of the application

 ## Setup